Boybuloq: Višnevskij Cave

-2018 An international team of 25, 14 from SGS and ASU, 8 from France and 3 from Switzerland set off to explore not only Višnevskij cave, but also caves Boybuloq, Lunnaja and ČB-5.
-They camped at an altitude of 3000 m, one hour from the entrance to Višnevskij and 1,5 hours from Boybuloq.
+In 2018, an international team of 25, 14 from SGS and ASU, 8 from France and 3 from Switzerland set off to explore not only Višnevskij cave, but also caves Boybuloq, Lunnaja, and ČB-5.
+They camped at an altitude of 3000 m, one hour from the entrance to Višnevskij and 1.5 hours from Boybuloq.
 In the cave two hammock camps were set up, at −350 m and at −600 m.
 Close to the lower camp, in a side tributary which continued in the opposite (ascending) direction, a small gallery was discovered, a hint of a possible continuation towards Boybuloq.
-In one of the other two tributaries examined, a large, 90 m tall chimney "Lucas Baldo" was found, which gets close (20 m) to the surface.
-Outside, in the canyon which leads to Boybuloq, dinosaur footprints were discovered, while in the new branch of this cave more precise survey was made for better location of the connecting point with Višnevskij cave.
-Siphon bypass was not found, but 2500 m of new tunnels were mapped in Višnevskij and Lunnaja caves.
+In one of the other two tributaries examined, a large, 90-meter-tall chimney "Lucas Baldo" was found, which gets close (20 m) to the surface.
+Outside, in the canyon which leads to Boybuloq, dinosaur footprints were discovered, while in the new branch of this cave more a precise survey was made for better location of the connecting point with Višnevskij cave.
+A siphon bypass was not found, but 2500 m of new tunnels were mapped in Višnevskij and Lunnaja caves.